TheRestartProject/OpenRepairDataStandard/Goals.md

 We aim to:

-* Create an open data standard for post-warranty repairs together with other community repair networks and repair SMEs, aggregating data on what is breaking and barriers to repair, and influence decision-makers and regulators in Brussels.
+* Create an open data standard for post-warranty repairs together with other community repair networks, repair SMEs and other organisations with access to repair data.

+* Aggregate data on what is breaking and barriers to repair, to influence and support the work of decision-makers and regulators.

 * Scale up waste prevention and resource efficiency through the rebirth of a vibrant commercial repair sector.